Application Wireframe Document

 In this wireframe example, Dogfood POS has a working business logic and data access layer.
 The UI layer is not complete so the developer mocked it using balsamiq.
 You can also capture application screens if your application prototype has a running UI.
 High-fidelity or low-fidelity screens are fine in your wireframe—Square needs to understand how your application uses the Square APIs and platform to provide the best feedback possible.

-The Partner team uses the UML diagrams to verify the sequence of API calls that you make, how you are forming API requests, and whether you are using webhooks to make your application reactive to asynchronous events from Square.
+The Partner team uses the UML diagrams to verify the sequence of API calls that you make, how you're forming API requests, and whether you're using webhooks to make your application reactive to asynchronous events from Square.

 The Square Partner team provides you with a questionnaire to add to your wireframe document.
 The answers you provide in the questionnaire gauge the completeness of your OAuth implementation and its conformance to OAuth API Requirements.